13 Best Nikon Lenses for Night Photography: (2023 Guide & Reviews)

 It comes in various amounts, so it comes in the Sigma mount for Lumix, which also comes in the Nikon F mount.

-So the first thing I want to look at is the actual build quality of this lens, and I say all of the new Sigma lenses have amprettybuild quality.
+So, the first thing I want to look at is the actual build quality of this lens; all of the new Sigma lenses, in my opinion, have pretty good build quality.

 This has a magnesium and alloy construction, which means it is solid and great if you want a lens with a lot of weatherproofing.